User Guide

 You’ve already used a few commands to register and log in.
 Now, let’s learn how to use the command line interface (CLI) to interact with DeskFlow.

-Type the command in the command box and press Enter to execute it. e.g. typing help
+Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will

 open the help window.
 Here are some examples of commands you can try: